 Lightweight Directory Access Protocol (LDAP) is the last remaining remnant of the OSI layer 7 application layer from the 1980s.
 Unfortunately, it is also one of the least functional components.

 In the early 1980's, with the open standard OSI X.500 directory came a query protocol, Directory Access Protocol (DAP).
 However, the dominant PCs of the day were x386-based PCs.
-These PCs had a requirement that no matter how much memory was on the server, applications had to run in 640 KB of convention memory in order for DOS to access them.
+These PCs had a requirement that no matter how much was on the server, applications had to run in 640 KB of convention in order for DOS to access them.
 DAP was larger than 640 KB, so a "lightweight" version of DAP was created: LDAP.
 In dumbing down DAP, certain extras were eliminated, including encrypted transfer, sorting, paged results and others.

 Flash forward to today.